Category Archives: France

 rivo

-The river descriptions are still long-winded – 85km of Tarn goes on for 16 pages, albeit with lots of photo padding.
+The river descriptions remain long-winded – 85km of Tarn goes on for 16 pages, albeit with loads of photo padding.
 It makes it hard to pin down the nitty-gritty.
-Headings include Camping, Off the River, Food & Drink, more Camping then Maps & Guides.
+Headings include Camping, Off the River, Food & Drink, more Camping, then Maps & Guides.
 Then each suggested shuttle-able day-stage is described, some getting Summary and Description headings, some not.
-Boxes cover asides, others list tourist offices and campsite telephone numbers where surely websites (as in the old edition) are infinitely more useful?
+Boxes cover asides, others list tourist offices and campsite telephone numbers where surely websites (as in the old edition) are infinitely more useful.
 The ‘Off the River’ heading is a nice touch, suggesting the many other things to see and do locally, and you get a recommendation for the best IGN map/s for the river.

 You’ll need that because, despite a handy, ‘big picture’ river map scaled-down to fit a page, with the subsequent stage maps you’ll struggle to orientate yourself unless you keep track closely, and the important detail is rendered inconsistently from map to map.
-All but three of the 20-odd maps are the same as edition 1 and at over 1:100,000 scale (some over twice that), where the 50k or bigger walking standard would be much better, such as Chassezac on p64.
+All but three of the 20-odd maps are the same as edition 1.
+At over 1:100,000 scale (some over twice that), the 50k or bigger walking standard would be much better, such as Chassezac on p64.
 Only the map for the new Sioule river shows how it should have been done: a coincidentally usable scale of 71k and each weir, rapid and so on marked with a small red dash so you know what’s coming or where you are.
+To a nervous newb this is important.
 The old maps retain tiny dashes marking such things, but in blue over a blue river with blue writing that’s hard to read.

 riva

 Just follow the river you might think.
-But when you’re wondering just how far to that nasty-sounding weir (which turns out to be nothing), or even where the heck you are, without GPS mapping or a signal for your smartphone map app, a well-drawn and detailed map with accurate descriptions of bridges and other landmarks, is so much more useful and intuitive than columns and columns of text where one drossage reads very much like another.
+But when you’re wondering just how far to that nasty-sounding weir (which turns out to be nothing), without offline GPS mapping or a phone signal, a well-drawn and detailed map with bridges and other landmarks, is so much more useful and intuitive than columns and columns of text where one drossage reads very much like another.
 For 20 quid I’d expect to have proper, usable maps.

 Full, town-to-town river descriptions would also make more sense than obscure put-in to obscure take-out.
 We managed fine continuing beyond the half-described Chassezac (listed under ‘Ardeche’ for some reason) all the way to the actual Ardeche confluence.
 Same with the Tarn: Florac to Millau is a great 3-4 days.
 Why not just provide a full and accurate description right through to the white water course in Millau (a fun finale!) and let the reader decide where to start and end?

-Whoever they sent to update the Allier didn’t do a great job.
+Whoever they sent to update the Allier phoned it in.
 Distances (another useful aid to orientation; easily measured online) were out.
 Over-emphasised descriptions of ‘blink-and-you-miss-them’ pre-industrial weirs are now irrelevant, while other chute-avoiding weirs have become fun Class 2s.
 There are even left/right portaging errors introduced since the previous edition.
 See the Allier page for more detail.

 The ‘fluffy-duck-mascot’ joke was done to death first time round.
 Unfortunately, the author still thinks it has some mileage in this edition.
 Oh well, chacun a son gout.